 As hinted at earlier, setting up geo-targeting rules and carefully segmenting your list of users are important factors to consider when implementing a push notification strategy.
-Personalisation is a growing trend in marketing, and response rates for push notifications are themselves higher when the message is somewhat personalised.
+Personalization is a growing trend in marketing, and response rates for push notifications are themselves higher when the message is somewhat personalized.
 This doesn’t mean addressing each user by name, but rather that messages should be relevant to each user.
-A lunchtime special is more relevant to a user who is a few hundred metres from your restaurant than one who is a few miles away.
+A lunchtime special is more relevant to a user who is a few hundred meters from your restaurant than one who is a few miles away.
 Similarly, new additions to your wine list would appeal more to customers who frequently order wine when dining in your restaurant than those who never order wine.

 12. Stand Out From Your Competitors

 Most of the app examples included in this article have been for chain restaurants.
 As is the case with many new marketing tools, larger businesses are usually the first to implement them.
 But with app building platforms making development easier and more affordable, small businesses and restaurants can no longer ignore the benefits of having a mobile app.
 Launching your own mobile app ahead of your local competitors can give your restaurant a valuable boost – both in terms of visibility, and business.